sina-salek-finance/us-equities-portfolio-demos/README.md

    python orchestrator.py
    ```

-This will initiate the process, utilizing the integrated strategies and tools to optimize the portfolio based on the predefined parameters and data.
+This will initiate the process, utilising the integrated strategies and tools to optimise the portfolio based on the predefined parameters and data.

 ## Features
 - Feature 1